WordPress/gutenberg/packages/editor/README.md

 ### PluginPageAttributesPanel

-Renders a row in the Summary panel of the Document sidebar.
-It should be noted that this is named and implemented around the function it serves and not its location, which may change in future iterations.
+Renders a row in the Page Attributes panel of the Document sidebar.

 _Usage_